Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Residence in Dubai for Italians

-Golden Visa (5 or 10 years).
-For real estate investors (properties worth at least AED 2 million, approximately €545,000), entrepreneurs with startups earning AED 500,000, and professionals earning AED 30,000/month.
-Cost: AED 5,000-6,000 (approximately €1,500) for the visa, but the underlying investment is significant.
+Golden Visa: 5 or 10 years.
+Reserved for real estate investors (properties worth at least AED 2 million, approximately €545,000), entrepreneurs with startups earning AED 500,000, and professionals earning at least AED 30,000 per month.
+The visa itself costs approximately €1,500 (AED 5,000-6,000); the underlying investment is significant.

 Double Taxation Agreement with Italy